Websites come in all shapes and sizes, but most of them share important functionality. For instance, site owners want to be able to:

 - Drupal is written in PHP, and requires version 4.3.5 or later; version 5.2 is best.

-In this tutorial, we will be utilizing the most recent versions (as of this writing): Apache 2.2.8, MySQL 5.0, and PHP 5.2.5.
+In this tutorial, I will be utilizing the most recent versions (as of this writing): Apache 2.2.8, MySQL 5.0, and PHP 5.2.5.
 If you are setting up your development environment on a Windows server, then further information is available at DeveloperTutorials.com, with detailed instructions on how to install and configure Apache, MySQL, and PHP.

 Your first step in installing Drupal is to download the latest version, which is currently Drupal 6.1.
 Click on the "Download Drupal 6.1" link, and save the archive file (drupal-6.1.tar.gz) somewhere on your computer.
 If you have a broadband connection, the download process should take just a few seconds; the installation file is just slightly bigger than 1 megabyte.